 Surely the butterfly which is the star of The Living Coast is the White-letter Hairstreak, yet its presence here goes unnoticed as it is so elusive.
 The streets of Brighton, while not paved with gold, are certainly lined with elm trees – and these provide a home for this Hairstreak.
 Stand on any residential road and scan the elms with binoculars and the chances are that you will (eventually!) see a White-letter Hairstreak as it defends its treetop territory.
 You’ll also receive some concerned looks from local residents – so to maximise your chances of seeing this elusive butterfly (and to minimise your chances of being questioned by the police!) search for them in the Pavilion Gardens, Preston Park and Hollingbury Park.

-Every summer the charity Butterfly Conservation runs the big butterfly count for the public, which this year takes place for 3 weeks from Friday 14 July to Sunday 6 August.
+Every summer the charity Butterfly Conservation runs the big butterfly count for the public.
 It’s a great opportunity to get involved with recording butterflies and a great excuse to sit and watch them – whether in your garden or out on the Downs – for just 15 minutes.
-This nationwide survey launched in 2010 and has rapidly become the world's biggest ‘citizen science’ survey of butterflies, with over 36,000 people taking part last year.
+This nationwide survey launched in 2010 and has rapidly become the world’s biggest ‘citizen science’ survey of butterflies, with over 36,000 people taking part last year.
 The butterfly data gathered provides vital information to help us protect and conserve our butterflies, so please do get involved!

 You can also have fun with others by going on local butterfly-watching walks led by members of the Sussex Branch of Butterfly Conservation.